Alexandra Rose Day

-The Alexandra Rose Day is a charitable fund raising event held in June in the United Kingdom since 1912 by Alexandra Rose Charities.
+The Alexandra Rose Day (or simply Alexandra Day) is a charitable fund raising event held in June in the United Kingdom since 1912 by Alexandra Rose Charities.
 It was first launched on the 50th anniversary of the arrival of Queen Alexandra from her native Denmark to the United Kingdom.
 She requested that the anniversary be marked by the sale of roses in London to raise funds for her favourite charities.

+History

+Maria Feodorovna, Empress Dowager of Russia and sister of the Queen Alexandra herself, at Trafalgar Square on the occasion of the Alexandra Rose Day in 1914.

 The arrival of Princess Alexandra of Denmark in the United Kingdom for her marriage to the Prince of Wales (later King Edward VII) in 1863 was a public occasion.
 This was attributable to the then recent increase in the railway network, the lack of royal occasions in preceding years and the new process of photography, which had made it possible for pictures of the Princess to be sold in shops prior to her arrival.
 The City of London spent £40,000 on decorations and illuminations, and the result was a tumultuous reception for the bride.